kangyu-california/PersistentWindows/README.md

 - Take desktop layout snapshots in memory (max 36 for each display configuration), window z-order is preserved in snapshot.
 This feature can be used as an alternative to virtual desktops on Windows 10.
 - Pause/resume auto restore.
 - Support automatic upgrade.
+- For more Features and Commands, take a look at the [Quick Help page](https://www.github.com/kangyu-california/PersistentWindows/blob/master/Help.md)

 ## Installation
 - Download the latest PersistentWindows*.zip file from the [Releases](https://github.com/kangyu-california/PersistentWindows/releases) page